-This protocol defines the methodologies which are to be applied to the calculation of carbon dioxide and other greenhouse gas (GHG) emissions from asphalt mixtures per tonne.
+The protocol described in this document defines the methodologies which are to be applied to the calculation of carbon dioxide and other greenhouse gas (GHG) emissions from asphalt mixtures per tonne.
 The calculations are specific to individual mix formulations from individual production units incorporating all constituent materials.
-GHG contributions as carbon dioxide equivalents (CO2e, to BSI PAS 2050:2008) are accounted for whether they are directly generated by the operator or indirectly by sub-contractors or suppliers.
+GHG contributions as carbon dioxide equivalents (CO_2e , to BSI PAS 2050:2011) are accounted for whether they are directly generated by the operator or indirectly by sub-contractors or suppliers.